Hybrid Lie semi-group and cascade structures for the generalized Gaussian derivative model for visual receptive fields: Relationships between receptive field responses for different parameter settings for spatio-temporal receptive fields based on temporal smoothing with the time-causal limit kernel

 with the joint time-causal spatio-temporal smoothing kernel $T(\cdot;\; s, \Sigma, \tau, v, c)$ according to (\ref{eq-aff-spattemp-kern-timecaus}), then it follows that the following infinitesimal relationships will hold over the purely spatial filter parameters $(s, \Sigma)$:

-This can be easily understood by observing that when calculating the ratios between derivatives with respect to either the spatial coordinates $x$ or the spatially based filter parameters $s, \Sigma)$, the occurence of the time-causal limit kernel will cancel in the resulting expressions.
-Thus, we obtain similar results for these ratios computed from the time-causal spatio-temporal smoothing kernel as shown in Figure~\ref{fig-ders-spattemp-aff-timecaus}, as we previously obtained for the corresponding non-causal spatio-temporal smoothing kernel in Figure~\ref{fig-ders-spattemp-aff}.
+This can be easily understood by observing that when calculating the ratios between derivatives with respect to either the spatial coordinates $x$ or the spatially based filter parameters $(s, \Sigma)$, the occurence of the time-causal limit kernel will cancel in the resulting expressions.
+Thus, we obtain similar results for these ratios computed from the time-causal spatio-temporal smoothing kernel as shown in Figure~\ref{fig-ders-spattemp-aff-timecaus} in Appendix~\ref{app-ders-spattemp-aff-timecaus}, as we previously obtained for the corresponding non-causal spatio-temporal smoothing kernel shown in Figure~\ref{fig-ders-spattemp-aff} in Appendix~\ref{app-ders-spattemp-aff}.

 By comparing those generalized Hermite polynomials, we can then establish that the infinitesimal relationships (\ref{eq-inf-gen-s-time-caus-spat-temp})--(\ref{eq-inf-gen-Sigma22-time-caus-spat-temp}) are valid.